Many problems can pose a danger to your vineyard.

 You will want to build a structure before you plant any vines or add any vineyard netting.

 There are several different kinds of grape nets, and they have their own installation methods.

-Excess sunlight and wind can cause stress on your budding vines, stunting their growth.
+Excess sunlight, wind , and hail storm can cause stress on your budding vines, stunting their growth.